 How to Setup Round Robin with Failover

-1. In the sidebar menu, select Managed DNS and then click on Domains in the drop down menu.
+In the sidebar menu, select Managed DNS and then click on Domains in the drop down menu.

-3. Under the A Records section, click the icon to add a new record.
+Under the A Records section, click the icon to add a new record.
 If you already have a record created that you would like to add DNS Failover to, then click the check box next to the record, and then the icon.

-C) Sonar Check: If you have a Sonar Check enabled for this IP address, you can select it here.
+G. Sonar Check: If you have a Sonar Check enabled that you would like to be used to determine this IP's availability, you can select it here.

-E) Status: If the IP is active or down, then it will say so here.
+J. Status: If the IP is active or down, then it will say so here.

-H) Notes: Add a helpful note if you wish.
+L. Notes: Add a helpful note if you wish.

-I) Save: Click the Save and Close button to save your record.
+M. Save: Click the Save and Close button to save your record.
 Don’t forget to commit your changes.